 Still, at some point, all we want is to find a way to tell our body to please stop producing so much grease.
-Luckily, there are a few things that you can start doing to prevent your hair from getting oily too quickly.
+Luckily, there are a few things that you can start doing to prevent your hair from getting greasy too quickly.

 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.